 The following programs fall under LACSI:

 The courses offered by the Department of Philosophy and Religious Studies that fall under LACSI are:

 The Logic and Cognitive Science Initiative Award was introduced in 2008/9.
 This prize, which includes a cash award, is presented each Spring to the outstanding senior in the BS in Philosophy with a Concentration in Logic, Representation and Reasoning.
 The winners have been as follows:

 Every two years, LACSI organizes and hosts a conference on a topic within its fields of interest.
-The next LACSI conference, on September 20-21, 2013 is on Concepts.
-For further information, click here.
+The topic of the next LACSI conference, which will be in Fall 2015, is still to be decided.